 If your data contains left and right phases you can select the corresponding flag on the right to make the phases of the contralateral side available.
 This assumes that its phase type names are identical but have a different prefix (R instead of L or L instead of R).

 If you want to show reference data as gray band behind your data you can select the corresponding checkbox on the button.
 In this case you have to specifiy some further infomration about your reference data: First you have to select the file where your reference data is saved.
 If the combobox does not contain any choice than is no reference data available in the reference data folder of you project.
 If you have choosed a reference data file you have to define which group and which phase to show.
 You can show different reference data for left and right sides if you select the corresponding checkbox.

-If mean/std of selected cycles are shown, e.g. stride in the case of a gaitanalysis, this can be exported as a .d3d-file into the projects output folder.
-The saved data can be used as input for calculation of an inter-subject mean and std data reference to be shown as gray bars behind the curves.
+If the sheet shows mean/std-data of selected cycles, e.g. left and right mean stride in the case of a gaitanalysis session, the data can be saved as a .d3d-file into the projects „output“- folder.
+The saved data file can be used as input for calculation of an inter-subject mean and std data reference, to be shown as gray bars behind the curves.